hoangducanh1865/dpotm/README.md

     ```
 2. Install java
 3. Download [this java jar](https://hobbitdata.informatik.uni-leipzig.de/homes/mroeder/palmetto/palmetto-0.1.0-jar-with-dependencies.jar) to ./evaluations/pametto.jar for evaluating
-4. Download and extract [this processed Wikipedia corpus](https://hobbitdata.informatik.uni-leipzig.de/homes/mroeder/palmetto/Wikipedia_bd.zip) to ./datasets/wikipedia/ as an external reference corpus.
+4. Download and extract [this processed Wikipedia corpus](https://hobbitdata.informatik.uni-leipzig.de/homes/mroeder/palmetto/Wikipedia_bd.zip), then add folder wikipedia_bd to ./datasets/wikipedia/ as an external reference corpus.

 ## Usage
 To run and evaluate our model for YahooAnswers dataset, run this example: